 Turner said the film wasn’t supposed to be as mysterious as some might think.

-“Like he shoots at a cop car, and it just bursts into flames, and she just directed him to look at the gun like, Hmmm, how did that happen?
-But we did want it to be, at the end, that you really did think that he did these things,” she concluded.
+Turner explains: “He shoots at a cop car, and it just bursts into flames, and she just directed him to look at the gun like, Hmmm, how did that happen?
+But we did want it to be, at the end, that you really did think that he did these things.”

 You can click here to read our 20th anniversary oral history of American Psycho, featuring Bale, Harron, Turner, Bret Easton Ellis, Chloë Sevigny, Willem Dafoe and Matt Ross.